Innovative Home Design: Meeting the Needs of Affordability, Multi-Generational Living, and Aging in Place

 Townhomes remain an increasingly popular option among homebuyers for two reasons:

-Heading into 2024, a lot of our emphasis is on making home ownership more affordable and more convenient for buyers, with a focus on multigenerational living and the potential for rental income.
+In 2024 our emphasis was on making home ownership more affordable and more convenient for buyers, with a focus on multigenerational living and the potential for rental income.

 Westshore units range from 472 square feet for a one-bedroom flat to 1,282 square feet for a three-bedroom townhome, including some upper-level suites offering a separate main floor bedroom and private bathroom to support multigenerational families and those using mobility devices.

-“The goal is to afford housing options for a variety of people, from singles, couples, and families with children, to seniors and multigenerational families.” — Matthew Brown, Director of Product Development, Minto Communities Canada
+“The goal is to afford housing options for a variety of people, from singles, couples, and families with children, to seniors and multigenerational families.” — Matthew Brown, Director of Product Development, Canada

 Multigenerational Housing & Aging in Place

 “It’s basically a game changer.
-To get a six-bedroom house … for a townhouse that’s 2,300 square feet, is something that to my knowledge no builder has brought to the market.” — Anthony Minchella, Vice President of Sales & Marketing, Minto Communities Ottawa
+To get a six-bedroom house … for a townhouse that’s 2,300 square feet, is something that to my knowledge no builder has brought to the market.” — Anthony Minchella, Vice President of Sales, Ottawa

 Three-Storey Singles